 Bratislava Jewish Community Museum

 The Jewish Community Museum focuses on the history and culture of the Jewish community of Bratislava and its surrounding region.
 The museum’s permanent exhibition, The Jews of Bratislava and Their Heritage, is installed on the upper floor of the synagogue, which is still used as an active house of Jewish worship.
-A special exhibition, Treasures of the Jewish Museum in Prešov III, is an annual exhibition for 2021.
-The museum is open during the summer tourist season.
+A special exhibition, Architect Artur Szalatnai-Slatinský and Bratislava, is an annual exhibition for 2023.

 Bratislava is also home to a separate Museum of Jewish Culture, which is a branch of the state-run Slovak National Museum.